Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

 ![Changeable attributes](../../Assets/Screenshots/PIM/Settings/VariantSets/AddChangeableAttributes.png "[Changeable attributes]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-    Click this button to close the *Add defining attributes* view and return to the *Edit variant set* view.
+    Click this button to close the *Add changeable attributes* view and return to the *Edit variant set* view.
 All changes are rejected.

 - ![Search](../../Assets/Icons/Search.png "[Search]") (Search)
     Click this button to display the search bar and search for an attribute.